Our Family of Companies

 • Retirement savings have swelled as the Baby Boom generation nears retirement age.
 Typically, there has been a tendency to accelerate the pace of savings and begin to make asset allocation changes toward less risky, more income-generative assets (e.g., bonds), as one gets closer to retiring and into retirement.

 • The supply/demand approach to interest rates can also be thought of as savings versus investment.
 Savings represents money looking to lend, while investment represents money looking to borrow, and rates adjust to accommodate changes in these two factors.
 The right chart below broadly depicts this relationship.
 Fiscal stimulus measures to offset the pandemic significantly added to savings.
-Consumers, though, have been spending down their savings.
-As a partial offset, higher interest rates are likely to attract more supply by discouraging investment.
+Consumers, though, had been spending down their savings.
+As a partial offset, higher interest rates are likely to attract more supply and discourage investment.

 Demand

 • One of the main channels of monetary policy is to encourage or discourage investment.
 Certainly higher mortgage rates are having an impact.
-So far, business investment has held up, though weaker economic conditions are likely to cause businesses to slow spending.
+Business investment had begun to roll over, though spending intentions increased significantly since April, possibly related to the CHIPS and IRA spending acts.

 Simple Bloomberg U.S. Aggregate Bond Index Model Suggests Low Returns

 Given that the Bloomberg U.S. Aggregate Bond Index typically had a duration of around five years, its current yield has historically tended to be a reasonable estimate for the total return of the index over the next five years.
-Touchstone uses this Model in developing its asset class return outlook for core fixed income.
+More recently, a higher level of duration has increased the volatility of returns.
 The yield on the Bloomberg U.S. Aggregate Bond Index has risen to a level that is more attractive.
-The current yield is near the highest seen in over 10 years.

 Bloomberg U.S. Aggregate Bond Index Duration Extended